raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_1.md

 ## Introduction

-The Oracle Raspberry Pi Weather Station is a kit which allows you to collect weather data using a variety of sensors.
-It is designed to be used in schools to enable students to create their own weather station, and has a range of resources to support its use.
+The Raspberry Pi Oracle Weather Station allows you to collect weather data using a variety of sensors.
+It was designed for use in schools to enable students to create their own weather station, and there is a range of resources to support its use.

-As well as logging data locally, schools that received a free Weather Station as part of the 2016 scheme can log their data in a central Oracle database, so they can share information and collaborate with schools around the world
+As well as logging data locally, schools that received a free Weather Station as part of the 2016 scheme can log their data in a central Oracle database, so they can share information and collaborate with other schools around the world.

-Once you're collecting data with your Oracle Weather Station, an easy way see how the climate is changing and identify patterns is through graphs and visualisations.
+Once you're collecting data with your Weather Station, an easy way to see how the climate is changing and to identify patterns is through graphs and visualisations.

- [Initial State](https://www.initialstate.com/){:target="_blank"} is an online streaming and visualisation platform to which you can  upload time series data from your sensors, devices, software, files, or anything that can make an HTTPS request.
-Streaming data to your Initial State account allows you to see what is happening in real-time through colourful and customisable dashboards.
+[Initial State](https://www.initialstate.com/){:target="_blank"} is an online streaming and visualisation platform to which you can  upload time series data from sensors, devices, software, files, or anything capable of making an HTTPS request.
+Streaming data to your Initial State account allows you to use colourful, customisable dashboards to see what you are recording happening in real time.

-Our friends at Initial State have provided a dedicated white label platform just for Oracle Weather Station users.
+Our friends at Initial State have kindly provided a dedicated white-label platform just for Oracle Weather Station users.

 ### What you will make